06wj/as2js/README.md

 Vim commands are listed for some of these manual translations.

+ * Careful scoping is unaware of quoted string context.

  * Extending a base class other than the configuration baseClass.

     :lvimgrep / extends / *.as